Jump to Main Content

 If you don’t make your payment(s) as detailed in the order, your creditor can apply to the court for enforcement action.

-This could result in an attachment of earnings order, an order for sale (if you already have a Charging Order), or a visit from an enforcement agent (bailiff).
+This could result in an Attachment of Earnings order, a Charging Order (securing the debt on your property) on your property if you own it, an order for sale (if you already have a Charging Order), or a visit from an enforcement agent (bailiff).

 Attachment of Earnings (AOE)